 - Representation of relations in different contexts: time and location data (for example, of art objects, clients and institutions) are illustrated comprehensibly

-- Elegant responsive user interface enables usage on a wide range of devices from desktop computers to smartphones, tablets and large touch screens
+- The elegant responsive user interface enables usage on a wide range of devices from desktop computers to smartphones, tablets, and large touch screens

-With the vivid visualisation of objects and contexts, “The Visual Archive” enlightens not only visitors: it has repeatedly opened new perspectives to professionals who are very familiar with the subject.
+With its vivid visualization of objects and contexts, “The Visual Archive” enlightens not only visitors: it also opens new perspectives to professionals who are very familiar with the subject.

-- Visualizes archival data, wether from an existing database or directly entered
+- Visualizes archival data, whether from an existing database or directly entered

 - Easily comprehensible CMS interface for administration and editing the content

 - Multimedia enrichment possible, e.g. with audio files, movies, 360° panoramas or even 3D objects